judocode/laravel-scaffold/README.md

 `Book belongsTo Author, hasMany Word title:string published:datetime`

+There are also several options that you can append to a model:

+ - `-nt` is an option that sets timestamps to false on the particular model (they default to true)
+ - `-sd` is an option that sets softDelete to true on the particular model.

 Have a lot of properties that are "strings" or "integers" etc?
 No problem, just group them!

 `Book belongsTo Author string( title content description publisher ) published:datetime`

 If you are using the above syntax, please strictly adhere to it (for now).

-### Video overview of command
+## Video overview of command

 Reading is boring... check out this overview: https://www.youtube.com/watch?v=6ESSjdUSNMw

-This video is a bit out of date now, but the idea is still the same.
+This video is a bit out of date now (more awesomeness has been added), but the idea is still the same.

 ## Additional comments

-The seeder now uses faker in order to randomly generate 10 rows in each table.
+The seeder uses faker in order to randomly generate 10 rows in each table.
 It will try to determine the type, but you can open the seed file to verify.
 For more information on Faker: https://github.com/fzaninotto/Faker

-This now utilizes template files, so you can specify the format for your views, controller, repository, and tests in a folder called "templates" in your app directory.

 ## Bonus